 Running Five Miles A Day Encourages Weight Loss

-Running five miles a day will undoubtedly help you shed those unwanted pounds.
+Running five miles a day will undoubtedly help you shed those unwanted pounds and belly fat.

 Running requires the constant movement of many muscle groups in your body, providing a thorough full-body workout and, in turn, almost guaranteed weight loss if you ditch the unhealthy junk food and control your dietary intake.